StackExchange/dnscontrol/docs/index.md

 	<div class="col-md-12">
 		<div>
 			<h1 class="hometitle">DnsControl</h1>
-			<p class="lead">DnsControl is a platform for seamlessly managing your dns configuration across any number of DNS hosts, both in the cloud or in your own infrastructure.
+			<p class="lead">DnsControl is a platform for seamlessly managing your DNS configuration across any number of DNS hosts, both in the cloud or in your own infrastructure.
 It manages all of the domains for the Stack Exchange network.</p>
 		</div>
 	</div>
 </div>